 - Some essential oils should not be used in situations where treatment for certain medical conditions is taking place or where certain medication has been prescribed.

-- And there are essential oils that should not be used on very young children, the very weak, elderly or frail.
+- There are essential oils that should not be used on very young children, the very weak, elderly or frail.

 Quick rule: check if an essential oil has any contraindications prior to use.
 A good quality and up-to-date aromatherapy textbook is a good place to start.
 There are many good authors from which to choose and some examples are up-to-date books written by Robert Tisserand, Salvatore Battaglia, Penny Price and Jan Kusmirek.
 If in doubt, an aromatherapy association might also be able to help.